Skip to main content

 Taxation

 Indian companies are taxed at 22% (plus surcharge and cess, effective rate approximately 25.17%) under the new tax regime.
 For new manufacturing companies incorporated after October 1, 2019, a concessional rate of 15% (effective approximately 17.16%) is available.
 Dividend distribution to foreign shareholders attracts withholding tax, typically at 20% (subject to DTAA benefits).
+For a comprehensive overview, see our tax guide for foreign companies in India.

 Timeline and Costs